vrunge/gfpop/README.tex.md

 `gfpop` is an `R` package developed to perform parametric changepoint detection in univariate time series constrained to a graph structure.
 The constraints are imposed to the sequence of infered means of consecutive segments and are related to the direction and/or the magnitude of the mean changes.
 Changepoint detection is performed using the functional pruning optimal partitioning method (fpop) based on an exact dynamic programming algorithm.
 The user can specify some other constraints on the graph (starting and ending vertices) and constraint the range of means.

-For each data point, the algorithm updates a function and we go througth an edge.
+For each data point, the algorithm updates a function (a functional cost) and we go througth an edge.
 The edges of the graph can be of type "null", up", "down", "std", "absInf" or "absSup" with the following meaning:

 - "null" edge : there is no changepoint introduced.
 We stay on the same segment
 - "up" edge : the next segment has a greater mean (we can also force the size of the gap to be greater than a minimal value)